intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 Document can't be created if Site or Sub-site was selected in the Tree.

-## Details View
+## Document Details View

 ![Details View](u4sp-release-notes/images/details_view.png)

-Details View contains the following information:
+Document Details View contains the following information:

 - Full document path
-- Icon for adding document to the Favorites list:
+- Icon for adding document to the `Favorites` list:

     ![Add to Favorites](u4sp-release-notes/images/adding_to_favorites.png)